NOT MY FIRST RODEO

 ‘That’s right.’
 Mo said.
 ‘You can only know what you’ve already given.’

-Leaving that curious statement hanging in the air, they got up as it was approaching nightfall.
+Leaving that curious statement hanging in the air, they got up to go as it was approaching nightfall.

 ‘Muchas gracias,’ I said.
 ‘I feel much lighter now with you both listening to my frivolous complaints during these last few days.’